-We are excited to announce our 2022 sessions of Mental Health First Aid (MHFA) training!
-These virtual sessions are offered at no cost to individuals, as well as congregations in the Great Plains Conference.
+Join us for an upcoming session of Mental Health First Aid (MHFA).
+These virtual sessions are offered at no cost to individuals and congregations in the Great Plains Conference.
 Anyone in your church may attend but each person should register individually.

 Mental Health First Aid training is a proven and effective resource that teaches lay people how to identify, understand and respond to signs of mental illnesses and substance use disorders in their community.
 In this one-day, 6.5-hour online training, participants will learn risk factors and warning signs for mental health and substance use concerns, strategies for how to help someone in both crisis and non-crisis situations, and where to turn for help.
 The training helps anyone who wants to learn how to provide initial help to someone who may be experiencing symptoms of a mental illness or crisis, and provides tools to help friends, family members, colleagues, and others in the community.